newrelic/java-aws-lambda/README.md

 ### Contributing
 Full details are available in our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 We'd love to get your contributions to improve AWS Lambda OpenTracing Java SDK!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+You only have to sign the CLA one time per project.

-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at open-source@newrelic.com.
+To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at open-source@newrelic.com.

 ### Licensing
 The AWS Lambda OpenTracing Java SDK is licensed under the Apache 2.0 License.